 Information regarding e-prescribing may be accessed at the following links:

 (Individual practitioners regardless of practice setting: MD, DDS, NP, PA, DO, etc.)

-- Register/Renew: Before a practitioner can order official prescriptions, he/she must register with the Bureau of Narcotic Enforcement (BNE).
+- Register/Renew: Before a practitioner can order official prescriptions, he/she must register with the Bureau of Narcotic Enforcement (BNE) using form DOH-4329.
 In addition, Public Health Law (PHL) requires that practitioners renew their registration with the Department every two years.

-- Register on-line through the Health Commerce System using the application called ROPES (Registration for Official Prescriptions and E-Prescribing Systems)
+- Practitioners with a DEA can renew their registration on-line through the Health Commerce System using the application called ROPES (Registration for Official Prescriptions and E-Prescribing Systems)